 This might seem to make them a bit pointless (the kids will struggle to cut large wood slices, for example), however there are still plenty of possible applications and projects you can use them for - and all the tools come with little booklets full of ideas.
 We’ve taken them along with us on outings to the woods and local orchard, where we were able to use them to cut branches to size when making wands and building dens, as just two examples.
 That portability is the flip side benefit of them being small.
 It’s a big plus, especially with the folding saw, the little penknife, and the gimlet, which can be slipped easily into a pocket to take out with you on these kinds of trips.

 We felt spoilt for choice with all our new tools, but the penknife finally came into its own on our recent Gypsy Caravan holiday to Farrs Meadow, in Dorset.
-Marshmallows were required for the campfire each evening, which meant finding and sharpening toasting sticks.
-Both children adored this activity, and became dab hands and sharpening the ends of their sticks.
+Marshmallows were required for toasting over the campfire each evening, which meant finding and sharpening toasting sticks.
+Both children adored this activity and became dab hands at sharpening the ends of their sticks.

 While the bow saw is sold as an individual item, the folding saw and the penknife can both be bought either separately or as part of a carving set that also includes four gouges, sharpening stones, a tool roll to store everything in, and spoon blanks and lime wood carving blocks to start the kids off on some projects.
 We were thrilled to receive this set as part of the bundle One Hundred Toys sent us, and I have to say it’s a really lovely set that would make an impressive present.
 The set comes in a large and beautiful box (once you get the outer sleeve off!), and inside the tools are presented in three separate layers – the contents just seem to go on and on!